dnvgl/i18n/DOCUMENTATION.md

 ### isBrowserCompatible()
 [`Comming release`]\
 Checks whether browser supports all necessary features.
 Based on browser features, not `userAgent`.
-In practice it returns `false` for all Internet Explorer versions, old Edge browser (12-18), Safari 13.
+In practice it returns `false` for all Internet Explorer versions, old Edge browser (12-18), Safari 13 and other old browsers.
 Example: https://caniuse.com/?search=Intl.RelativeTimeFormat

 ```typescript
 import { isBrowserCompatible } from '@dnvgl/i18n';